Hey Arnold!: Critical reception

 In an article for Vox, Caroline Framke praised Hey Arnolds depiction of adolescence and urban life, stating: "Hey Arnold wove urban legends into its empathetic narrative of how hard it can be to grow up — and how rewarding the process can be when you have some friends and a whole lot of imagination."
 Rafael Motamayor of /Film echoed that sentiment, writing "Rather than show it as a scary place where every cop show in America is set, Arnold and his friends demonstrated that the city is also a place with endless possibilities, myths, and characters.
 Not that the show encouraged anything bad; the kids always knew where to go and where not to go.
 But it showed the reality of millions of kids who grew up in urban areas, and challenged the idea of the perfect American life".
 Bustle's Marie Grace Goris suggested the series as the "best Nickelodeon cartoon of all time" and gave sixteen reasons why, such as its diverse characters and its ability to "emotionally stir" viewers.

 Attempted spinoff

-The Patakis was an attempted spinoff that never materialized.
+The Patakis was an attempted spinoff of Hey Arnold! that would focus on Helga Pataki as a teenager and would deal with dark topics and themes, including Helga having a habit of writing letters to Arnold (who would date her before moving away) that she would never send to him, her older sister Olga Pataki falling from grace after quitting her teaching job to become a failing actress, and her mother Miriam Pataki being an alcoholic who sought help in dealing with her addiction.
+The character of Helga's father, Robert "Big Bob" Pataki, would be modeled in the spinoff based on Tony Soprano from the HBO crime drama series The Sopranos.
+Nickelodeon rejected the spinoff due to its content being deemed "too dark for their network."
+It was then shopped to Nickelodeon's sister network MTV, which also rejected the show due to its similarities to the network's own animated series Daria.
+Since then, the spinoff was never materialized.